Non-Perturbative Topological Gadgets for Many-Body Coupling: Background

-Perturbative gadgets are typically constructed through the use of a large energy scale penalizing states not in a low-energy subspace.
+Perturbative gadgets are typically constructed through the use of a large energy scale penalizing states as to define a low-energy subspace.
 However, this penalty must generally not be absolute, since the functioning of gadgets depends on the ability to pass through penalized states to transit between un-penalized states.
 A non-perturbative gadget, as presented in this work, still makes use of an energy penalty, but relies on direct transitions between valid gadget data states through the use of logical operators.
+Figure \ref{fig:perturb_vs_nonperturb} illustrates the action of a perturbative gadget on the spectrum of a data and ancilla qubit system, compared to that of a gadget that is non-perturbative.

 To describe the functioning of a gadget, one takes states and observables on a set of data qubits and encodes them in a \textit{dressed} basis distributed between data and ancillae using a unitary $\hat U_\mathrm{enc}$ such that an observable on dressed basis is given by: